CsBigDataHub/working-with-vim/pages/writing.md

 See the [Wordy Github repository](https://github.com/reedes/vim-wordy) for full documentation.

+This is a new word

 ## Word Counts

 Type `g ctrl-g` to get a list of document information including character and wordcount.

-I use the [Airline plugin](https://github.com/vim-airline/vim-airline) for a fancy status line which by default displays word count for known text formats such as markdown.
+I use the [Lightline plugin](https://github.com/itchyny/lightline.vim) for a fancy status line.
+See [my dotfiles](https://github.com/mkaz/dotfiles/blob/master/rcfiles/.vimrc) for my configuration to display the word count.

 ## How to type digraphs